blakeXwatson/Mini_SPI/README.md

     - Main.v            - Driver for an actual device.
 Operates on the data in to produce some output to return.
 Also drives the LEDs
     - IO.v              - Contains the main SPI servant module.
 Shifts data in and sends data out
     - Complementer.v    - Complements the data inbound to produce the sample output.
-    - ShiftRegister.v   - Contains D Flip-Flip module and a generic ShiftRegister module built on that.
+    - ShiftRegister.v   - Contains a generic ShiftRegister module built on that.
 Used to hold data in from the SPI master
 <br>
 <br>